Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

     -   id: check-added-large-files
 ```

 Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files` and let the pre-commits do their magic.
 Note: you only run this command if you added new pre-commits.
 Normally all the pre-commits are automatically executed if you do `git commit ...`.
-In this case the automatic execution will only check files which were changed.
+In this case, the automatic execution will only check files that were changed.

 Depending on the project you will see no, some or a lot of files being changed.
 For example, when I ran it on my [TwinCAT Tutorial repo](https://github.com/Roald87/TwincatTutorials) I saw the following:

 {% picture 2022-pre-commit/changes-twincat-tutorial.png --alt pre-commit changes to the twincat tutorial repo %}

-For each git hook you will see if it had files to check.
+For each git hook, you will see if it had files to check.
 If that was the case, you see if any files were changed.

 Below I show an example where two hooks were triggered.
-Here both the leading tabs remover failed (as shown in the screen shot), but also the trailing white space one failed (not shown).
-Below are the differences I saw afterwards in SourceTree:
+Here both the leading tabs remover failed (as shown in the screenshot), but also the trailing white space one failed (not shown).
+Below are the differences I saw afterward in SourceTree:

 {% picture 2022-pre-commit/after-running-sample-pre-commit.png --alt git diff after running the sample pre-commit.
 Here trailing white spaces have been removed and tabs are replaced by spaces. %}

-You see that it removed a trailing whitespace after the `CASE _state OF`.
-Additionally the file had a mix of tabs and spaces.
+You see that it removed a trailing space after the `CASE _state OF`.
+Additionally, the file had a mix of tabs and spaces.
 The tabs were replaced by spaces.
 These changes were made by the `trailing-whitespace` and `twincat-leading-tabs-remover` respectively.
-For a full list of all the changes you can see the differences of [this commit](https://github.com/Roald87/TwincatTutorials/pull/2/commits/91041e5f94d44095ce070381645609bf82ce52d8).
+For a full list of all the changes, you can see the differences of [this commit](https://github.com/Roald87/TwincatTutorials/pull/2/commits/91041e5f94d44095ce070381645609bf82ce52d8).

 ### Hooks what and why